 Q: Will I receive a diploma when I graduate?

 A: No, graduates are given a diploma cover at commencement.
-Diplomas will be mailed to the graduate upon certification of completion of the degree requirements.
+Graduates will have the option to pick-up their diploma or have the diploma mailed upon certification of completion of the degree requirements.
 Note: Diplomas will not be available for those with an outstanding balance in the business office.